antonc42/cs406-project/DOC.md

  ```
  The basic components of the entry are as follows.
  - `zone "example.com"` - The zone definition.
 This gives the name to the zone.
- - `type master` - The zone is a master zone, meaning this server is authoratative for the zone.
+ - `type master` - The zone is a master zone, meaning this server is authoritative for the zone.
  - `notify no;` - Do not send notifies to any other DNS servers.
 Sending notifies is unnecessary unless there are slave servers for the zone.
  - `file "example.com` - Defines the file that contains the zone records.
 This is a relative path based on the `directory` option earlier in the file.